inspire-eu-validation/ats-invocable-sds/A.02.IR02.IR03.at.least.one.recource.locator.md

 **Test method**

-Check that at least one [distribution online resource](#dist_online_resource) exists in the service metadata record.
+Check that at least one [Access point URL](#access_point_url) is found in the service metadata record.
 If so, pass the test.
 Otherwise fail the test.

 **Reference(s)**